fcalabri/bmwg-ai-fabric-training-bench/draft-calabria-bmwg-ai-fabric-training-bench.md

 **Objective:** Detect memory leaks, handle exhaustion, or gradual performance degradation in DUT software.

 **Procedure:** Record per-process memory usage at T=0, T=1h, T=6h, T=12h, T=24h.
 Compute linear regression slope of memory usage over time.
-A slope exceeding **1 MB/hour** for any process indicates a potential memory leak and is reported.
+A slope exceeding **1 MB/hour** for any process indicates a potential memory leak and is reported; this slope is a reporting trigger for investigation, not a pass/fail criterion.
 Also monitor forwarding-plane counter wraparounds and hardware table occupancy trends.

 # Reporting Format {#reporting}

+Per the BMWG charter, the definition of acceptance criteria or performance requirements is explicitly outside the scope of this Working Group.
+This methodology defines what is measured and how it is reported; it does not set minimum acceptable values, certification, or pass/fail criteria.
+Any deployment-specific performance objectives are outside the scope of this document.

 Test reports include the following sections: